 Lodgepole pine

 This renovation of the aquatic component of the Penticton Community Centre expands the existing lap pool to 10 lanes and extends the building and natatorium to house a significant leisure component such as play features and a waterslide.
-It also provides new men’s, women’s and family change rooms, a new entrance and lobby, and features improvements to the existing community centre, including relocating the fitness centre to the second floor, offering views of the pool.
+It provides new men’s, women’s and family change rooms, a new entrance and lobby.
+It also features improvements to the existing community centre, including relocating the fitness centre to the second floor, offering views of the pool.

 The windows look out to Penticton’s impressive surroundings near Okanagan Lake.

 The project was designed with sustainability in mind.
 Targeting LEED Silver, the project endeavoured to go above and beyond these requirements wherever possible.
-Significantly, despite a 50% increase in building area, highly energy-efficient mechanical systems ensure that there is no net increase in energy consumption.
+Significantly, despite a 50 per cent increase in building area, highly energy-efficient mechanical systems ensure that there is no net increase in energy consumption.

-With the significant focus on sustainability, wood was a natural material choice for the project, and wood use and sustainability are a large part of the success of the design.
+With the significant focus on sustainability, wood was a natural material choice for the project and a large part of the success of the design.

 Furthermore, Penticton has a commitment to Wood First principles and capitalized on local expertise for this project.
-Wood products used include glued-laminated structural units, basswood for the sauna, cedar for sauna benches, Douglas-fir for ceilings, soffits and battens, and plywood for millwork.
+Wood products used include glued-laminated timber structural units, basswood for the sauna, cedar for sauna benches, Douglas-fir for ceilings, soffits and battens and plywood for millwork.

 “It is a beautiful facility.
 The light, the airiness of it, the size of it, the scope of it, the amenities and the ambience of the whole area.
 It is absolutely phenomenal.”